-Immortal Conflict – Rheddrian is deeply concerned that the world war breaking out across Mystara runs deeper than typical political turmoil and reflects a war being fought amongst the Immortals, particularly because of the suspicious way in which it started.
+Immortal Conflict – Rheddrian is deeply concerned that the world war breaking out across Mystara, pitting Glantri and Thyatis against Alphatia, runs deeper than typical political turmoil.
+He thinks it represents a war being fought among the Immortals, particularly because of the suspicious way in which it started.
 Adding credence to this theory, whilst in the tent city of Sayr Ulan on the hunt for The Master, the party encountered his Vizier Ikol – whom they later realized was in fact Loki – an Immortal of the Entropic Sphere!
-They learned from Loki that three factions of Immortals are warring amongst themselves – Star, Fire and Shadow.
+They learned from Loki that three factions of Immortals are warring among themselves – Star, Fire and Shadow.
 So far, they know that Shadow, a collection of Entropic Immortals seeks only to prolong and exacerbate the burgeoning world war for the benefit of their own sphere (hence, the Second War of the Desert Nomads).
 It appears to be led by some demonic face that appeared to the party out of a whirling sandstorm and who is making trouble in Norwold.
 Loki seemed satisfied with simply causing trouble for each of these factions.

 Chaos – In addition to the battling gods of Mystara, it appears the cultists of malevolent extra-planar interstellar beings are also seeking the Radiance.
 Rheddrian surmises they seek to use it open an inter-dimensional rift that would allow them to land an unstoppable, horrific invasion force that would consume all of Mystara.
 Currently, their warbands appear to be gathering atop a large plateau in The Broken Lands.